 What is a narcissist?

-“Narcissism falls along the axis of what psychologists call personality disorders, one of a group (of four) that includes antisocial, dependent, histrionic, avoidant, and borderline personalities.
-But by most measures, narcissism is one of the worst, because the narcissists themselves are so clueless” (Kluger, J. 2011)
+“Narcissism falls along the axis of what psychologists call personality disorders, one of a group that includes antisocial, dependent, histrionic, avoidant, and borderline personalities.
+But by most measures, narcissism is one of the worst, because narcissists themselves are so clueless” (Kluger, J. 2011)

-Narcissistic Personality Disorder (NPD) is defined in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition.
-The Diagnostic and Statistical Manual is a publication by The American Psychiatric Association and is used by clinicians for classifying and diagnosing mental disorders.
-It is the official source for definitions related to mental illness and is also known as the DSM-V.
+Narcissistic Personality Disorder (NPD) is defined in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V.) The DSM is published by The American Psychiatric Association and is used by clinicians for classifying and diagnosing mental disorders.
+It is the official source for definitions related to mental illness.

-- preoccupied with fantasies of unlimited success, power, beauty, etc.
+- is preoccupied with fantasies of unlimited success, power, beauty, etc.

 - believes that s/he is “special” and can only be understood by, or associate with like-minded people

 - requires excessive admiration

 - feels entitled to, and expects special treatment

 - is manipulative and exploitative

 - is envious of others and/or believes others are envious of them